Hammarn/1MB335/Lab5.md

 Comment: It might be nice to have two terminal windows open, one with the interactive job and one which you use to navigate to the right folder, check the file names, see whether something gets written to the output etc.

-Once you have chosen all the option, the corresponding command-line will be printed to screen.
+Once you have chosen all the options, the corresponding command-line will be printed to screen.

 **Question 5.
 Write down the command.**

 Now, launch the alignment.
 It will take a while.
-In the meantime, you can work on the next step, which is another alignment, of a single sequence.
+In the meantime, you can work on the next step, which is another alignment, of a single gene.
 It is also a good time to take a break!

 #### Step 2e: Align the sequence for the large mitochondrial ribosomal RNA (l-rRNA)